Skip to main content

 zwave: {}

-Some devices, usually mesh, are added to the SmartThings Platform through the use of a fingerprint.
+Some devices, usually mesh, are added to the SmartThings platform through the use of a fingerprint.
 Upon a device being discovered by the Hub, some properties of the device are read and a device fingerprint is created.
 The fingerprint is then sent to the SmartThings Cloud to look for a matching fingerprint.
 Upon a successful match, the Edge Driver associated with the fingerprint is then installed to the Hub to enable device operation.

 info